-- An open letter to all distributors dated 19 September 2022, setting out expectations for faster reform highlighting five areas of focus: - responding to future congestion, - addressing first mover disadvantage, - alignment with the Authority's guidance on passing through transmission charges, - the phase-out of low fixed charges, - avoiding or transitioning away from use-based charges such as anytime maximum demand charges. - A letter to all distributors dated 16 December 2022, indicating its intention to change the focus of scorecard assessments to increase the weighting of the efficiency measure, introduce a measure of progress against roadmaps and progress against its focus areas.
+- An open letter to all distributors dated 19 September 2022, setting out expectations for faster reform highlighting five areas of focus: - responding to future congestion, - o addressing first mover disadvantage, - o alignment with the Authority's guidance on passing through transmission charges, - o the phase-out of low fixed charges, - avoiding or transitioning away from use-based charges such as anytime maximum demand charges. - A letter to all distributors dated 16 December 2022, indicating its intention to change the focus of scorecard assessments to increase the weighting of the efficiency measure, introduce a measure of progress against roadmaps and progress against its focus areas. - Development of targeted reform of distribution pricing in July 2023, the Authority initiated a programme of targeted reform with and issues paper setting out intended areas for interventions: - o Pricing that signals the cost of using the network at certain times of high demand - o Pricing that does not distort the use of the network during off-peak periods - o Efficient allocation of shared costs between consumer groups - o Connection pricing that is both efficient and consistent - Retailer response to distribution pricing signals.